InstagramYouTube

 • Clean up after you are finished (please leave briquettes and ashes)

-• Barbeques must be doused with water until fully extinguished
+• Barbeques must be doused with water until fully extinguished.
+A tap and hose are available beside the BBQ closest to the East side.

 The BBQ’s are available to the public on a first come first serve basis and are not booked for events or gatherings.